gkisalatiga/gki-salatiga-plus/README.md

 ## To-Do

 - [X] Add splash screen at launch
-- [ ] Add change log to the "About" screen
+- [X] Add change log to the "About" screen
 - [ ] Add new app updates checker
-- [ ] Add privacy policy
+- [X] Add privacy policy
-- [ ] Change SVG resources color according to theme [(reference)](https://stackoverflow.com/questions/33126904/change-fillcolor-of-a-vector-in-android-programmatically)
+- [X] Change SVG resources color according to theme [(reference)](https://stackoverflow.com/questions/33126904/change-fillcolor-of-a-vector-in-android-programmatically)
 - [X] Replace hard-coded strings, values, and dimensions with Android resource XML values
-- [ ] Replace the implementation of "GlobalSchema.context" with "LocalContext.current" to prevent memory leak
+- [X] Replace the implementation of "GlobalSchema.context" with "LocalContext.current" to prevent memory leak
-- [ ] Replace debug toasts with "if (debug)" expressions, in which "debug" variable can be toggled manually
+- [X] Replace debug toasts with "if (debug)" expressions, in which "debug" variable can be toggled manually
 - [X] Fix bottom nav not scrolling the horizontal pager issue
 - [X] (Optional) Add scroll bar to some scrollable views

-### Pre-release to-do

-- [X] (Temporary) Disable dark mode

 ## License of Materials Used